Need to talk? Call 1800 882 436.

 What services will the hospital offer?

 Some hospitals raise these issues with you.
-If they do not, it is important to raise these issues yourself.
+If they do not, and you want your preferences to be considered, it is important to raise these issues yourself.

-While there is no legal obligation to have a funeral, burial or cremation after a miscarriage, you may choose to make your own arrangements to mark the loss of your baby.
+While there is no legal obligation to have a funeral, burial or cremation after a miscarriage, you may choose to make your own arrangements to mark your loss.

 You may choose to engage a private funeral director or approach your religious leader for advice about having a funeral, burial or cremation.
-Alternatively, you may decide to bury your baby at home.
+You may also decide to bury your baby at home.

 How long will it take to physically recover from a miscarriage?